Conformal dynamics at infinity for groups with contracting elements: Conformal density on the convergence boundary

 for a universal constant $\lambda\ge 1$.
 We normalize $\mu_o$ to be a probability measure: its mass $\|\mu_o\|=\mu_o(\bU)=1$. \end{defn}

 If $\lambda=1$ for (\ref{almostInv}), the map $\mu: \U \to \mathcal M^+(\bU)$ is $G$-equivariant.
-If both $\lambda=1$, we call $\mu$ a conformal density. \begin{rem} We clarify by examples the advantage of the conformality (\ref{confDeriv}) restricted on a smaller subset $\mathcal C$ of $\pU$. \begin{enumerate} \item First of all, it seems implausible to define Buseman cocyles at pinched points if it is the two endpoints of a bi-infinite geodesic (i.e.: horocycle).
-For example, the horocycles exist in the Cayley graph of relatively hyperbolic groups, so that in \cite{YANG7}, we can only define Buseman (quasi-)cocyles at conical points in Floyd boundary. \item Secondly, if the action $G\act \U$ is of divergent type, one may prove that the quasi-conformal measures are fully supported on the set $\mathcal C$ (in view of Theorem \ref{HTSThm}).
+If both $\lambda=1$, we call $\mu$ a conformal density.
+Note that $\mu_{gx} = g_{\star}\mu_x$; equivalently, $\mu_{gx}(gA)=\mu_x(A)$. \begin{rem} We clarify by examples the advantage of the conformality (\ref{confDeriv}) restricted on a smaller subset $\mathcal C$ of $\pU$. \begin{enumerate} \item First of all, it seems implausible to define Buseman cocyles at pinched points, e.g. if the pinched point is the two endpoints of a bi-infinite geodesic (i.e.: a horocycle).
+For example, the horocycles exist in the Cayley graph of relatively hyperbolic groups, so that in \cite{YANG7}, we can only define Buseman (quasi-)cocyles at conical points in Floyd boundary. \item Secondly, if the action $G\act \U$ is of divergent type, one may prove via other means that the quasi-conformal measures are fully supported on the set $\mathcal C$ (in view of Theorem \ref{HTSThm}).

-As finitely generated groups are of divergent type for the action on the Cayley graph, we then prove in \cite{YANG7} the atomless of the Patterson-Sullivan measures on Bowditch boundary via an argument in \cite{DOP}.
+As finitely generated groups are of divergent type for the action on the Cayley graph, we then prove in \cite{YANG7} the atomless of the Patterson--Sullivan measures on Bowditch boundary via an argument in \cite{DOP}.
 As there are only countably many non-conical points, the conformality is recovered on almost every boundary points.